bondappetit/website/src/assets/md/bondappétit_whitepaper.md

 ## **1. Introduction**

 Since the invention of Bitcoin in 2008, the crypto market has been introduced to more than 4000 cryptocurrencies.
-The market capitalization of Bitcoin equals \$117.81 billion in 2020[^1], while the total market capitalization of the crypto overcame the \$300 billion mark[^2] and is expected to grow even further.
+The market capitalization of Bitcoin equals \$117.81 billion in 2020 [statista.com](https://www.statista.com/statistics/377382/bitcoin-market-capitalization/#:~:text=The%20market%20capitalization%20of%20Bitcoin,circulation%20by%20the%20Bitcoin%20price), while the total market capitalization of the crypto overcame the \$300 billion mark [coinmarketcap.com](https://coinmarketcap.com/charts/) and is expected to grow even further.
 However, the market is isolated from traditional finance and there is a lack of instruments tied to real profitability.

 ![](g1)